Davidachoy/Base-De-Datos-2/Resumen5y6.md

 Distributed Union minimizes latency by using the Spanner coprocessor framework to route a subquery request addressed to a shard to one of the nearest replicas that can serve the request.

 ## Distributed joins
+Its primary use case is to join a secondary index and its independently distributed base table; it is also used for executing Inner/Left/Semi-joins with predicates involving the keys of the remote table.

 ## Query distribution APIs
+Spanner exposes two kinds of APIs for issuing queries and consuming results.

+The single-consumer API is used when a single client process consumes the results of a query.
+The parallel-consumer API is used for consuming query results in parallel from multiple processes usually running on multiple machines.

 # QUERY RANGE EXTRACTION

 ## Problem statement
+Query range extraction refers to the process of analyzing a query and determining what portions of tables are referenced by the query.
+The referenced row ranges are expressed as intervals of primary key values.

+- Distribution range extraction: Knowing what table shards are referenced by the query is essential for routing the query to the servers hosting those shards.
+- Seek range extraction: Once the query arrives at a Spanner server, we figure out what fragments of the relevant shard to read from the underlying storage stack.
+- Lock range extraction: In this case, the extracted key ranges determine what fragments of the table are to be locked (for pessimistic transaction concurrency), or checked for potential pending modifications (for snapshot transactions).

 ## Compile-time rewriting
+Our implementation of range extraction in Spanner relies on two main techniques: At compile time, we normalize and rewrite a filtered scan expression into a tree of correlated self-joins that extract the ranges for successive key columns. .
+At runtime, we use a special data structure called a filter tree for both computing the ranges via bottom-up interval arithmetic and for efficient evaluation of postfiltering conditions.
 ## Filter tree

 # QUERY RESTARTS